djinnet/PicartoCSharpWrapper/README.md

 # Picarto C# Wrapper for picarto v1 REST API

-## Notes
-This library/wrapper is inspired of/by [Twitch C# Wrapper for the Twitch v3 REST API](https://github.com/michidk/TwitchCSharp)'s development style.
-If it wasn't for michidk's work, I wouldn't be able to make this wrapper.
-I would love to thank him for his amazing work...

-I know that there are a chance that this might break in the future, if so, just contact me or someone who are smarter than a fly to fix it.

 ## Documentation
 This project is a wrapper for picarto API, so that you can interact with it using C#.